radar/guides/ecto.md

 ## Querying the database

 Querying a database requries two steps in Ecto.
-First, we must construct the query and then we must execute that query against the database.
-Let's build a query in our `iex -S mix` session and the execute it against the database.
+First, we must construct the query and then we must execute that query against the database by passing the query to the repository.
+Let's build a query in our `iex -S mix` session and then pass it to our repository.
 This query will fetch the first person from our `people` table:

 ```elixir
 Friends.Person |> Ecto.Query.first